nramirez-dev/take-home-test/README.md

 ## **Additional Information**

 Candidates are encouraged to include a `README.md` file in their repository detailing their implementation approach, any challenges they faced, features they couldn't complete, and any improvements they would make given more time.
 Ideally, the implementation should be completed within **two days** of starting the test.

+---

+# 🧩 My Implementation Notes

+## 🧠 Implementation Approach

+I followed **Clean Architecture principles** to ensure a clear separation of concerns and a maintainable API design.
+For validation, I used **FluentValidation**, which I find very effective and clean for handling request validation.
+I also implemented **basic logging** using the built-in `.NET ILogger` to track request execution and performance.

+## ⚙️ Challenges Faced

+The main challenge I faced was with **Docker Compose** — sometimes the API couldn’t connect to the SQL Server container because the database service wasn’t fully ready when the API started.
+After fixing that startup dependency, everything worked smoothly.

+## 🚫 Bonus Features Not Completed

+- **Authentication** (bonus feature)
+- **CI/CD Pipeline** (bonus feature)

+## 💡 Future Improvements

+If I had more time, I would:

+- Add **JWT authentication**.
+- Implement **CI/CD pipeline** with GitHub Actions.
+- Improve the **frontend UX**.